 Eddy’s Photos, Frames

 Established in 1995 and also a Kodak Express location, Eddy’s Photos, Frames specializes in – you guessed it – photo prints and frames.
-You can also develop colour, black and white, or slide film, whether 35mm or 120 medium format.
+You can also develop colour or black and white film, whether 35mm or 120 medium format.

 You can expect to find standard photo lab offerings like scanning, prints, and repairs at Camden Photo Center.
-They also offer 35mm and 120 film developing for both C-41 colour and black and white.
+They also offer developing for 35mm colour film.

 Double Bay Camera Shop

 Double Bay is a full-service photo shop that also develops film.
 Both C-41 colour and black and white film can be processed.
-Colour usually takes 3-4 days, B&W takes longer.
+Colour film is usually processed in a few days, black and white can take longer.

 Fotolab still develops most types of film – colour, black and white, and slide film are all accepted, both 35mm and 120 format.
-Same day service is available for developing, but at a (steep) price.
+Same day service is available for developing, but at a significant markup.

-Operating for over 30 years, Photo Garden is another spot to develop 35mm and medium format film – C-41 colour, black and white, and even E-6.
+Operating for over 30 years, Photo Garden is another spot to develop 35mm and medium format film – C-41 colour, black and white, and even E-6 are all accepted.